jianxiaoguo/website/content/en/docs/applications/domains-and-routing.md

 ---
 title: Domains and Routing
 linkTitle: Domains and Routing
-description: Make your apps accessible via custom domain names.
+description: Make applications accessible via custom domain names and manage routing.
 weight: 13
 ---

-You can use `drycc domains` to add or remove custom domains to the application:
+Add or remove custom domains for your application using `drycc domains`:

     $ drycc domains add hello.bacongobbler.com --ptype=web
     Adding hello.bacongobbler.com to finest-woodshed... done

-Once that's done, you can go into a DNS registrar and set up a CNAME from the new appname to the old one:
+After adding the domain, configure DNS by setting up a CNAME record from your custom domain to the Drycc domain:

     $ dig hello.dryccapp.com
     [...]